You can use this guide to help with the migration from Stitches alpha to beta (v0.1.0).

 })

-ruleYou can now use @supports
+@supports ruleYou can now use @supports rules.

 const globalStyles = global({